4ms/stm32mp2-baremetal/gpu-ltdc-demo/README.md

 # GPU LTDC Demo — spinning cube

-This project combines the `gpu/` and `ltdc/` projects by rendering a spinning cube onto the LVDS display on the EV1.
-Double-buffered and tear-free.
+This project combines the `gpu/` and `ltdc/` projects by rendering 12 moving/spinning cubes onto the LVDS display on the EV1.

-Per frame, one GPU submission: RS clear (color) + RS clear (depth set to "far") + draw + resolve.
-No CPU pixel work at all — the CPU computes one 4x4 matrix and builds ~500 command words.

 Sources are pulled from the `gpu/` and `ltdc/` projects.

+All cubes are rendered into one full-screen tiled render target with a shared depth buffer, so the depth test resolves occlusion between them (cubes pass in front of / behind each other by their z), though there is no collision detection and so cubes will pass through each other.
+Each cube has a world position, velocity, spin rate, and base hue (faces are shades of the base hue).

+The display is double-buffered, and the refresh is interrupt-driven via an ltdc callback.

 ## Performance

-We easily hit 60fps, which is the maximum rate of the LVDS display.
-Draw time is about 1.1ms, so we operate at around 7% load.
+Overall performance is excellent: we easily hit 60 fps with up to around 100 cubes.
+At 12 cubes, render time is 4-6ms.

 ## Expected output